top of page

 Our DBT Multifamily Skills Group uses evidence-based treatment to teach both caregivers and adolescents DBT skills together.
 Multifamily Skills Group allow for parents/caregivers to learn the same didactic content side by side with their adolescents, and it can also improve family interactions and enhance closeness.
 The group teaches the 5 DBT modules (Mindfulness, Distress Tolerance, Emotion Regulation, Interpersonal Effectiveness, and Walking the Middle Path) over the course of 6 months (23 weeks).
 Each session is 90-minutes and begins with a mindfulness activity, followed by a homework review of what was taught in the previous week.
 Then, members learn a new skill and explore how to apply these skills at home with the cohort.
 Adolescents in the group must have access to a DBT skills coach (which is usually their individual DBT therapist), so that they can have support in applying the DBT skills outside of group sessions.

 Our DBT Multifamily Skills group is offered for adolescents ages 13-16 and their parents/caregivers.
-Group meets Mondays from 4:30 – 6:00 PM virtually.
-This group is currently accepting new members for our Fall 2024 group.
+Group meets Mondays from 5:30-7pm, and has rolling admission for new group members approximately every 6 weeks.

 Please complete our Group Inquiry Form here if you are interested in participating.
 For more information about the enrollment process for our DBT groups, please visit this page.